 Dimebag Darrell and Vinnie Paul Abbott

 These two brothers stayed committed to each other and even formed another band, Damageplan, after the demise of Pantera.
-Sadly, Dimebag was killed by a deranged fan at a Damageplan show in 2004.
+Sadly, Dimebag was killed by a deranged fan at a Damageplan show in 2004, and Vinnie Paul passed away of coronary artery disease in 2018.

 Tim, Andrew and Jon Farriss